atlassian/data-center-helm-charts/docs/docs/userguide/INSTALLATION.md

     Read about [Kubernetes secrets](https://kubernetes.io/docs/concepts/configuration/secret/){.external}.

 ## 4. Configure Ingress
+Using the `values.yaml` file obtained in [step 2](#2-obtain-valuesyaml), configure how the product will be exposed outside the cluster.
+You can use either:

+- a Kubernetes **Ingress** (requires an [Ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/){.external}), or
+- a Kubernetes Gateway API **HTTPRoute** (requires a Gateway API controller and a `Gateway`).

-Using the `values.yaml` file obtained in [step 2](#2-obtain-valuesyaml), configure the [Ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/){.external} provisioned as part of the [Prerequisites](PREREQUISITES.md).
-The values you provide here will be used to provision an Ingress resource for the controller.
-Refer to the associated comments within the `values.yaml` file for additional details on how to configure the Ingress resource:
+The values you provide here will be used to provision either an `Ingress` or an `HTTPRoute` resource for your chosen controller.
+Refer to the associated comments within the `values.yaml` file for additional details.

 ```yaml
 ingress: